J-O-B/game-project/README.md

 > To try and fix this issue, I have followed guidelines online including setting the cursor to pointer and using touchstart, however, this is still a problem on older IOS versions.

+IOS Bug: (Double Tap Zoom)

+> Although several mobile devices have this feature, it was discovered on an iPhone.
+While playing the game, if a user wanted to rapidly press a keypad button, the zoom
+> function of the phone would start and make the game very difficult to play.
+To fix this I added CSS to the "key-buttons" (touch-action: manipulation;) This now stops
+> devices from zooming if the keypad buttons are pressed in rapid succession or a 'double-tap'.

 Internet Explorer: (Old Browser)